CYBERNAGE-99Z/HoloType/README.md

-# ✋ Virtual Gesture Keyboard
+# ✋ Holo Type

-A hand gesture–controlled virtual keyboard built using OpenCV, MediaPipe, and Python.
+Holo Type is a hand gesture–controlled virtual keyboard built using OpenCV, MediaPipe, and Python.
 This project allows you to type on a virtual keyboard by simply pinching your thumb and index finger over a key on the screen — no physical keyboard required!

 ## 🚀 Features